0xMiden/miden-client/docs/src/web-client/api/classes/AccountId.md

 Will turn the Account ID into its bech32 string representation.
 To avoid a potential wrongful encoding, this function will expect only IDs for either mainnet ("mm"), testnet ("mtst") or devnet ("mdev").
-To use a custom bech32 prefix, use `Self::to_bech_32_custom`.
+To use a custom bech32 prefix, see `Self::to_bech_32_custom`.

 #### Parameters